2n3g5c9/data-science-on-gcp/02_Ingesting_Data_into_the_Cloud/README.md

 # 2. Ingesting Data into the Cloud

-> **Main additions to the original code:** further commented Python code, AppEngine with a Python 3.7 runtime and Pipfiles to manage Python dependencies.
+> **ℹ️ Main additions to the original code:** further commented Python code, AppEngine with a Python 3.7 runtime and Pipfiles to manage Python dependencies.

 ### Populate your bucket with the data you will need for the book